Western Caspian University: School of Political and Public Sciences

 The Department of Political Sciences had been the training, science and administrative division at Western University since day one.
 It led training at bachelor's and master's degree levels in the fields of Political Studies, Psychology, Regional Studies, International Journalism, International Relations and so on.

 International programs

-Along with local specialists, the university regularly invites specialists from the United States, the United Kingdom, Canada, Netherland and other countries, to deliver training and lectures.
+Along with local specialists, the university regularly invites specialists from the United States, the United Kingdom, Canada, Netherlands and other countries, to deliver training and lectures.